OctoInventor/airbnb-clone-project/README.md

 Responsibilities: Coach team on Scrum practices; facilitate Scrum ceremonies (e.g., sprint planning, daily stand-ups, sprint reviews, retrospectives); remove impediments; ensure shield team from distractions; ensure continual improvement; foster collaborative team environment.

+# UI Components Patterns

+# Navigation Bar

+DescriptionThe Navigation Bar is the Top bar which provides links to users and options to navigate the website.
+Features:
+- Logo: displays the company logo.
+- Navigation links: allows users to navigate between different sections of the website.
+- Search bar: enables users to search for specific content or information such as properties.
+- User profile: provides dropdown menu access to user-specific features and actions.
+- Language selector: allows users to switch between different languages.

+# Hero Section

+Description: This section showcases featured properties and provides a clear call-to-action for users to book a stay.
+Features:
+- Hero image: visually appealing background image showcasing the property or location.
+- Call-to-action button: encourages users to take the desired action, such as booking a stay or exploring more properties.

+# Property Cards Section

+Description: This section displays the properties available  and information about each property.
+Features:
+- Property cards: display property information such as name, location, price, and availability.
+- Filters: allows users to filter the properties based on location, price range, and other criteria.
+- Sort options: allows users to sort the properties based on price, location, or other criteria.

+# Footer Section

+Description: This section contains information about the company, contact details, social media links, and legal information.
+Features:
+- Company name: displays the name of the company.
+- Contact information: provides contact details such as address, phone number, email, and social media links.
+- Legal information: displays legal information such as privacy policy, terms of use, and copyright information.

+These UI components create a visually appealing and user-friendly interface for users to explore and book accommodations.